containerd/stargz-snapshotter/README.md

 user	0m0.112s
 sys	0m0.008s
 ```
-To achive that we are using [stargz format introduced by CRFS](https://github.com/google/crfs), which is compatible with current docker image format.
+To achive that we supports following [filesystems](filesystems):
+- Filesystem using [stargz formatted image introduced by CRFS](https://github.com/google/crfs), which is compatible with current docker image format.

+This snapshotter can be plugged into [patched version of containerd](https://github.com/ktock/containerd/tree/filter-by-snapshotter-test) but we are currently working on containerd side to make this work with containerd without patches.

 ## demo